renupjoy/little-lemon-app/README.md

 ### What I learned

-- Create a React Native App using Expo
+- Create a React App
 - Create a wireframe and high fidelity mockup using Figma.
 - Use ContextAPI for login
 - Use React Navigation (Native Stack) for screen routes.